coverlet-coverage/coverlet/Documentation/GlobalTool.md

   --include                Filter expressions to include specific modules and types[multiple value].
   --include-directory      Include directories containing additional assemblies to be instrumented[multiple value].
   --exclude-by-file        Glob patterns specifying source files to exclude[multiple value].
-  --exclude-by-attribute   Attributes to exclude from code coverage[multiple value].
+  --exclude-from-file      Imports filter expressions for source files from the provided file path --exclude-by-attribute   Attributes to exclude from code coverage[multiple value].
   --include-test-assembly  Specifies whether to report code coverage of the test assembly.
   --single-hit             Specifies whether to limit code coverage hit reporting to a single hit for each location.